 I started writing professionally whilst working as an assistant psychologist with Professor Sue Buckley at Down Syndrome Education International, a charity supporting children and young people with Down Syndrome.
 I was lucky enough to learn alongside highly esteemed colleagues and realised my love for writing and editing whilst working as sub-editor of one of our in-house publications, Down Syndrome News and Update and authoring booklets for the Downs Syndrome Issues and Information series.

 Since then, I have co-authored two Edexcel A Level Psychology student textbooks and two revision guides for Illuminate Publishing and authored an online course for Cambridge International A Level students.
-This year, I co-authored the new CAIE Psychology textbook for Hodder education.
+Since then I have co-authored a new CAIE Psychology textbook and revision guide for Hodder education and I have recently completed the manuscript for an A2 textbook for the Edexcel International A level, watch this space!

-I write regularly for Psychology Review magazine and have recently accepted a role as a permanent editor for this outstanding publication.
-I also write for the IB Psychology Inthinking website.
+I’m also a permanent member of the editorial board for Psychology Review magazine which involves reading, editing and writing regularly for this excellent publication.
+Occasionally, I also write for the IB Psychology Inthinking website.

 Articles and Assemblies